hmrc/assets-frontend/assets/patterns/page-not-found/README.md

 # Page not found

-A page not found tells someone the page they were trying to view cannot be found.
+A page not found tells someone we cannot find the page they were trying to view.
 They are also known as 404 pages.

-{{ example("page-not-found.html", false) }}
+{{ example("page-not-found.html", scaled=false, cy=false, html=false) }}

 ## When to use this pattern